HugoSart/Zeduino/README.md

 - Led;
 - Button;
 - 7 Segment Display;
-- Sonar;
-- Temperature Sensor;
+- Ultrassonic Sensor;
 <br/>
-Also, it has functions that provides delay with variable time parameter, easy I/O manipulation (e.g. enabling a port, or set a port as input/output) and wave form generation. <br/>
+Also, it has functions that provides delay with variable time parameter, easy I/O manipulation (e.g. enabling a port, or set a port as input/output), wave form generation and serial communication, so feel free to use the good old printf. <br/>
 Another feature is a "main" interface, replacing the default main function of your C++ code with a setup and loop function that you gonna implement (as well as Arduino).

 # Example